 Physical bullion vs precious metals ETFs?

-From a completely no-nonsense standpoint, one might rightly argue that nobody would invest in paper gold if convenience wasn't a factor.
+From a completely no-nonsense standpoint, one might rightly argue that nobody would invest in paper if convenience wasn't a factor.
 Sure, traders and so on.

 But given the option, a gold bullion investor would prefer “gold you can hold” or gold that at the very least is eligible for physical delivery at some point.

-Convenience is a pretty big factor, though, which is one of the main reasons people opt for paper gold investment over silver or gold bullion.
+Convenience is a pretty big factor, though, which is one of the main reasons people opt for paper investment over or gold bullion.
 There really aren't many benefits to precious metals ETF investment compared to bullion, and there are a lot of drawbacks.